wells-wood-research/drMD/README.md

 ## pathInfo
 The **pathInfo** entry in the config file is a dictionary containing two parameters:
+### 	:anatomical_heart: inputDir
-- **inputDir**:    *(DirectoryPath)* This is the absoloute path towards a directory containing PDB files that will be used as starting points for your simulations.
+*(DirectoryPath)* This is the absoloute path towards a directory containing PDB files that will be used as starting points for your simulations.

   > :medical_symbol:
   > **To Perform Replicate** simulations, simply create copies of your starting PDB files in the inputDir, with each copy
   > named with a unique number.
 For example, your inputDir could contain my_protein_1.pdb, my_protein_2.pdb, etc.

+### outputDir
-- **outputDir**:  *(DirectoryPath)*  This is the absoloute path towards a directory that you want your drMD outputs to be written to.
+*(DirectoryPath)*  This is the absoloute path towards a directory that you want your drMD outputs to be written to.

   > :medical_symbol:
   > The outputDir will be created if it does not already exist at the point of running drMD